Table of Contents

 Lung biopsy can show parenchymal necrosis, vasculitis and granuloma formation.
 Kidney biopsy typically reveals segmental pauci-immune crescentic necrotizing glomerulonephritis in patients with GPA.
 Leukocytoclastic vasculitis is the main finding of a skin biopsy in a patient with GPA.

 The diagnostic workup for Goodpasture’s disease also starts with measuring ANCA levels in the serum.
-The presence of ANCA and anti-GBM antibodies in the serum of the patient is considered as enough to make the diagnosis of Goodpasture’s disease.
+The presence of ANCA and anti-GBM antibodies in the serum of the patient is considered enough to make the diagnosis of Goodpasture’s disease.
 Patients with kidney disease typically have proteinuria.

 Microscopic hematuria, and red blood cell casts are also found in patients with Goodpasture’s disease.
 Anemia is usually more severe in patients with Goodpasture’s disease compared to those with GPA.
 The erythrocyte sedimentation rate is normal or mildly elevated; another differentiating feature from GPA.